PhD, CBD, CCE

 Are there any circumstances in which you do not take a client?

-• This restriction does not apply if the birthing person wants me to meet them at a birthing center or a hospital without labor assistance at home beforehand.
+This restriction does not apply if the birthing person wants me to meet them at a hospital/birthing center without labor assistance at home beforehand.

 I am late into my pregnancy and just decided to have a doula; will you take me?